jerodsanto/CappuccinoResource/README.md

 ## Installation ##

-Install with ease using the Narwhal package manager (soon)
+Install with ease using the Narwhal package manager

     tusk update
-    sudo tusk install cappuccinoresource
+    sudo tusk install CappuccinoResource

 Once that completes, you can simply `@import` it into your project